barnabycollins/p5coursework/README.md

 Default: 0.2\
 Recommended range: 0.05-0.3

-Higher speeds will cause particle trails to look less consistent, and extremely high speeds make the sketch into an incoherent mess of dots.
+Higher speeds will cause particle trails to look less consistent, and extremely high speeds make the sketch into an incoherent mess of dots (which is not really the effect that this sketch is going for).

 &nbsp;